cpeditor/cpeditor.github.io/content/docs/preferences/extensions/_index.ru.md

 Use language server to lint errors, warnings, hints, etc.

-You can hover over the squiggles to see the tooltips for the explaination of the errors/warnings.
+You can hover over the squiggles to see the tooltips for the explanation of the errors/warnings.

 ### Delay in Linting